f-lopes/idea-spring-live-templates/README.md

 * **@reqmap** : Creates a new Spring controller method annotated with @RequestMapping
 * **sprauto** : Autowire a new Spring Bean
 * **sprbean** : Creates a new Java Spring Bean definition

+# Contributing
+Feel free to contribute to make better templates.